 Clackmannanshire Council area has a small number of supplies which serve private dwellings, tourist facilities and commercial businesses.

-Private water supplies are by their nature vulnerable to contamination which may cause waterborne infections or ill effects.
-It is essential that all providers and users of private water supplies take all appropriate steps to improve their supplies.
+By their nature, private water supplies are vulnerable to contamination which may cause waterborne infections or ill effects.
+It is essential that all providers and users of private water supplies take all appropriate steps to protect their supplies.

-Grant Funding (non means tested) of up to £800 per property is currently available to improve private water supplies in the county.
-Any person wishing to apply for a grant or has concerns regarding their supply can request a risk assessment to be carried out on the private water supply by a trained Environmental Health Officer.
+Any person wishing to apply for a grant or has concerns regarding their supply can request a risk assessment to be carried out on the supply by a trained Environmental Health Officer.

 Kilncraigs, Greenside Street, Alloa, FK10 1EB